 Learning Objective/Goals Strategies and Learning Resources Evidence/Outcome What do you want to learn, develop, or examine?
-Consider What will you utilise to achieve your learning objectives?
-How can you show to yourself and your supervisor that you your own current abilities and the learning opportunities Where can you find information?
-Be specific, consider how you have met your learning objectives?
-What proof will you offer available within this facility. learn best. and when?
-Who will note that the outcome has been achieved?
-L L Date Negotiated: Ākonga:
+Consider your own current abilities and the learning opportunities available within this facility.
+What will you utilise to achieve your learning objectives?
+Where can you find information?
+Be specific, consider how you learn best.
+How can you show to yourself and your supervisor that you have met your learning objectives?
+What proof will you offer and when?
+Who will note that the outcome has been available main the lacing. ioum soci achieved?

+Date Negotiated: Ākonga: Data Campleted: Thoranist